-Sutherland Shire Family Services provide a range of Parenting Programs, Support Click here to see our Term 1 (2018) Program schedule.
+Sutherland Shire Family Services provide a range of Parenting Programs & Support groups.
+Click here to see our Term 3 (2019) Program schedule.

 Circle of Security is a relationship program designed to strengthen the parent/ caregiver relationship through enhancing attachment security.
 It is an evidence based program that helps parents/ caregivers recognise new ways to understand their child’s needs and behaviours, and learn effective ways to connect with their child.
 It enhances a child’s sense of security, self-esteem and parent- child relationship.